gamemanual0/gm0/source/docs/design-skills/design-strategy.rst

 For example, drivers should know exactly where the robot needs to be positioned after the autonomous to tele-op switch.
 Practicing this switch will save a couple of seconds when drivers have to think “what do I do now?”
 In very competitive matches, these few seconds may be able to gain your team an extra cycle.
 Knowing when to transition from a tele-op to endgame objective is equally important (hint: perfect one first) and will save valuable time.
 Strategy should **always be used to maximize points** - whether this is a positioning strategy to access the game elements, or a defensive strategy to hinder the other alliance from scoring.

-.. tip:: In most seasons, denying the other alliance 10 points is the same value as scoring 10 points in every match; however, in the Ultimate Goal season there is no advantage to denying the other alliance 10 points, as ranking is based on the number of points your alliance scores as opposed to how many wins you have.
-However, denying the other alliance points is still a powerful strategy in elimination matches.
+.. tip:: In most seasons, denying the other alliance 10 points is the same value as scoring 10 points in every match.

 **However, it is not advisable for rookie teams to play defense** due to the specific rules surrounding this strategy.
 If a team wishes to execute a defensive strategy, be sure to read all the rules as defense can easily incur penalties/cards if done improperly.